Aykahshi/joker_state/packages/joker_state/README.md

 # 🃏 JokerState

-**⚠️ Breaking Changes in v4.0.0:**
-- `CircusRing` is now a standalone package.
-While still usable in JokerState, it no longer provides Joker-specific integration.
-Please use [circus_ring](https://pub.dev/packages/circus_ring).
+**⚠️ Major Refactor Notice:**
+- **No More RxDart**: The package has been completely refactored to remove the dependency on `rxdart`.
-- `RingCueMaster` now leverages `rx_dart` for a more robust Event Bus system.
+- **Built on ChangeNotifier**: The core is now built on Flutter's native `ChangeNotifier` for a simpler, more lightweight, and predictable API.
-- `JokerStage` and `JokerFrame` constructors are now private.
-Please use the `perform` and `focusOn` APIs instead.
-- Both `Joker` and `Presenter` are now based on `RxInterface`, providing more flexible and efficient state management.
-- `RxInterface` is built on `BehaviorSubject` and internally uses `Timer` for improved autoDispose handling.
-- `JokerPortal` and `JokerCast` are deprecated.
-For context-free state management, use CircusRing API with `Presenter`.
-- `JokerReveal` is deprecated.
-Use Dart's native language features for conditional rendering.
-- `JokerTrap` is deprecated.
-Use `Presenter`'s `onDone` or `StatefulWidget`'s `dispose` for controller management.
+- **Simplified API**: `Joker` and `Presenter` now share a common base class, `JokerAct`, simplifying the overall architecture.
+- **New DI Methods**: Dependency injection via `BuildContext` has been streamlined.
+Use `context.joker<T>()` to read a value and `context.watchJoker<T>()` to listen for changes.

-JokerState is a lightweight, reactive Flutter state management toolkit based on `rx_dart`, with integrated dependency injection via [circus_ring](https://pub.dev/packages/circus_ring).
+JokerState is a lightweight, reactive Flutter state management toolkit built on `ChangeNotifier`, with integrated dependency injection.
-With just the `Joker`, `Presenter`, and `CircusRing` APIs, you can flexibly manage state and dramatically reduce boilerplate.
+With the `Joker`, `Presenter`, and UI binding widgets, you can flexibly manage state and dramatically reduce boilerplate.

 [![pub package](https://img.shields.io/pub/v/joker_state.svg)](https://pub.dev/packages/joker_state)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Features

-- 🧠 **Reactive State Management**: Automatic widget rebuilds and side-effect execution.
+- 🧠 **Reactive State Management**: Automatic widget rebuilds and side-effect execution, powered by `ChangeNotifier`.
-- 💉 **Dependency Injection**: Simple DI with the CircusRing API.
+- 💉 **Simple Dependency Injection**: Easily provide `Joker` or `Presenter` instances to the widget tree.
-- 🪄 **Selective Rebuilds**: Fine-grained control over what triggers UI updates.
+- 🪄 **Selective Rebuilds**: Fine-grained control over what triggers UI updates to optimize performance.
-- 🔄 **Batch Updates**: Combine multiple state changes into a single notification.
+- 🔄 **Batch Updates**: Combine multiple state changes into a single UI notification.
-- 🏗️ **Record Support**: Combine multiple states using Dart Records.
+- 🏗️ **Record Support**: Combine multiple states into a single view using Dart Records with `JokerTroupe`.
-- 🧩 **Modular Design**: Import only what you need, or use the full package.
+- 🧩 **Modular Design**: A clear separation between state logic and UI widgets.
-- 📢 **Event Bus**: Type-safe event system via RingCueMaster.
+- 📢 **Event Bus**: A type-safe event system is available for decoupled communication.
-- ⏱️ **Timing Controls**: Debounce, throttle, and more for smooth UX.
+- ⏱️ **Timing Controls**: Debounce and throttle utilities to manage frequent events.

 ## Quick Start